Code-Institute-Submissions/Hangman-26/README.md

 <img src="readme-assets/images/letter-already-guessed.png" width="400px" height="100">
 </p>

-- Invalid inputs - to be sure that the user provide the correct input, for any invalid input the error massage will appear.
+- Invalid inputs - to be sure that the user provided  the correct input.
+For any invalid input, the error message  will appear.

 * Please select 1 or 2
 * Select E, M or H